ivan-guerra/programmador.com/content/posts/2024/cellular-textures.md

 The formulas and numbers can get confusing.
 The core idea is that you are iterating a grid of grayscale pixels.
 You want to determine how light or dark each pixel should be.
 You generate a set of random "texture points" within the bounds of the image.
-Then you find the \\(k\\) nearest texture points of each pixel and apply an arbitrary formula to the collection of distances from each of the \\(k\\) neighbors to the pixel.
+Then you find the $k$ nearest texture points of each pixel and apply an arbitrary formula to the collection of distances from each of the
+$k$ neighbors to the pixel.
 Applying the formula generates a single "distance" value.
 You later use this distance value along with the global max and min distances to determine the color of the pixel.

 The number of neighbors and the operation you apply creates drastic changes in the output.
 For example, set `--num-neighbors` to 2 and `--dist-op` to minus and